denisecase/js-gui-pwa-fact/README.md

 ## Audit with Lighthouse

-- Push code, open in GitHub Pages using Bing browser.
+- To audit, open in GitHub Pages using Bing browser InPrivate window.
 - Score app with Lighthouse.
 Right-click / Inspect / Lighthouse (last tab).

 ## Workbox - Help for Service Workers